William Little Lee: Life

 On August 12, 1849, French admiral Louis Tromelin staged a French Invasion of Honolulu.
 On August 28 Lee and chief government minister Gerrit P. Judd went aboard the French ship for an attempted peace conference.
 However, Tromelin continued to sack the city before sailing off with the king's yacht and other plunder.
 Judd and two young princes were sent to Europe to negotiate treaties, stopping in the United States on the way.
 Judd advocated annexation by the United States to protect against further actions by British and French.

 Lee was more in favor of a simple treaty of Reciprocity.

 Former Scottish physician, now Foreign Minister Robert Crichton Wyllie agreed, and former Hawaiian newspaper publisher James Jackson Jarves negotiated a treaty with John M. Clayton signed on December 20, 1849.

 In 1851 Lee was elected to the House of Representatives in the legislature of the Hawaiian Kingdom.

 Lee helped draft the 1852 Constitution of the Kingdom of Hawaii and a judiciary bill to implement its provisions.
 Lorrin Andrews and John Papa ʻĪʻī became associate justices and Lee chief justice of what was now called the Supreme Court.

 On December 15, 1854, Kamehameha III died; his nephew took the throne as Kamehameha IV.

-On January 15, 1855, Lee was named Chancellor, and in March 1855 to 1856 served as an envoy to the United States where he traveled for medical advice.
+On January 15, 1855, Lee was named chancellor, and in March 1855 to 1856 served as an envoy to the United States where he traveled for medical advice.

-Lee and his wife first went to San Francisco where he met with California's first Senator William M. Gwin.
-On July 10, 1855, they arrived in Washington, D.C., and he met wirh William L. Marcy and then President Franklin Pierce.
+Lee and his wife first went to San Francisco where he met with California's first senator William M. Gwin.
+On July 10, 1855, they arrived in Washington, D.C., and he met with William L. Marcy and then President Franklin Pierce.
 Marcy and Lee agreed on terms on July 20, 1855.
 He also met with representatives of other governments, but could not get them to sign on to a multi-party treaty.
 In September he returned to Hawaii.

 However, the treaty never went into effect, because it was never ratified by the Senate.

 His health declined, and he returned to Honolulu.
 He had probably been suffering from tuberculosis.
-After his death May 28, 1857, fellow American Elisha Hunt Allen became Chief Justice, who would also try to push the treaty through.
+After his death May 28, 1857, fellow American Elisha Hunt Allen became chief justice, who would also try to push the treaty through.

 His widow Catherine Newton traveled back to New York and in 1861 married Edward L. Youmans, the founder of Popular Science.
 She used income from the sugarcane plantation to help support the magazine in its early years.